 193 Bratenahl Road

 Mrs. Taylor was considered a progressive who modernized operations.
-Her attention to high fashion prompted the store to install a radio photography system in 1926, allowing Taylor’s to display the latest fashions eight hours after they were seen on the boulevards of Paris.
+Her attention to high fashion prompted the store to install a radio photography system in 1926, allowing Taylor’s to display the latest trends eight hours after they were seen on the boulevards of Paris.